olcf/olcf-user-docs/services_and_applications/slate/workloads/deployment.rst

   ``strategy`` - see :ref:`slate_deployment_strategies`

 *
-  ``revisionHistoryLimit`` - the number of old revisions of ReplicationControllers to keep around.
+  ``revisionHistoryLimit`` - the number of old revisions of ReplicaSets to keep around.
   This can be used to have a rollback plan in case of a bad deployment.

 *